bhuvan2134686/social-media-post-aid/README.md

 ## Usage
 1. Enter a Facebook profile/page URL (we **do not** scrape; it is only used inside the prompt).
-2. Paste your OpenAI API key to use the hosted `gpt-4o-mini` model (or leave blank to see local drafts).
+2. Paste your OpenRouter API key to use the hosted `openai/gpt-oss-20b:free` model (or leave blank to see local drafts).
 3. Adjust tone, persona, and CTA to match your brand.
 4. Click **Analyze & Create Posts** to generate three captions and copy any of them.